mliew21396/remote-work-u3/week-8/1-designing-schemas/readme.md

 50 | Wisconsin | 105.2| 5726398 | 4
 51 | Wyoming | 5.851| 576412 | 8

 This is one table in a database.
 If you look at the data, you'll see a section for `region_id`.
 This was called `region` in the original challenge.
-So the `states` table is actually storing a relationship.
+So the `states` table is storing a relationship.
 States belong to a region.
 A region has many states.
 This is called a one-to-many relationship.
 You can identify a one-to-many relationship using the phrases "____ belongs to a ____.  ____ has many ____."

 The regions table would look like this: